jcredland/juce-toys/README.md

 ## JCF_DEBUG: JUCE Debugging Module

-There are four development debugging utilities in the juce module jcf_debug.
+There are five development debugging utilities in the juce module jcf_debug.

 I use these all the time.
 They are:
 - ComponentDebugger - attach one of these to a component and get a list of all